sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 [OPTION BEGIN [iOS]]

->Make sure you are choosing the right device platform tab above.
-Once you have scanned and on-boarded using the onboarding URL, it will be remembered.
-When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.
+>Ensure that you choose the correct device platform tab above.
+Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+If you log out and onboard again, you will be prompted to either continue using the current application or scan a new QR code.

-Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to on-board the MDK client.
+Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to successfully on-board the MDK client on your iOS device.

-After you accept the app update, you will see the **Main** page and a user menu that includes options to Sync changes, support, check for updates, reset the app.
-An Offline store will be initialized. **Since you selected the Base template during the project creation, which generated this empty page without any UI controls on it.
-In next tutorials, you will add some UI controls to this page and create more pages.**
+After accepting the app update, you will see the **Main** page, along with a user menu that includes options such as syncing changes, accessing support, checking for updates, and resetting the app.
+An Offline store will be initialized. **Since you selected the Base template during the project creation, it generated this empty page without any UI controls.
+In the next tutorials, you will add some UI controls to this page and create more pages.**

 ![MDK](img-5.2.png)